Local area

 Family, friends and neighbours have all chipped in, and a paid respite arrangement would take some of the weight off that informal network.

-The coordinator is looking at respite providers for the Elizabeth participant and wants a careful conversation before committing.
+The coordinator is looking at respite providers for the participant in Elizabeth and wants a careful conversation before committing.

 The participant is not after something new and unfamiliar.
 They are after respite that feels like the care they already know.

-Exploring respite options across northern Adelaide?
+Exploring respite options across Adelaide?
 These nearby suburb pages cover how we work in each area.

 Because Elizabeth arrangements often involve a wide circle of support, the first conversation usually covers who is involved: the primary carer, the relatives who step in, the friends and neighbours who help out, and where the strain is starting to land.
 From there we can be direct about whether respite we can deliver would sit alongside that arrangement rather than thin it out.